Some tips before escalating

 What if part of my community is delivered over HTTPS already?

-For customers using "mixed mode", Lithium will work with you to enable full site HTTPS using the existing SSL certificate.
+For customers using "mixed mode", Khoros will work with you to enable full site HTTPS using the existing SSL certificate.
 The steps required on your part are identical for customers using mixed mode.

 Can I wait?

 Not for much longer.
-Lithium is phasing out support for HTTP communities after 18.7, following best practices and maintaining our commitment to securing customer data.
+Khoros is phasing out support for HTTP communities after 18.7, following best practices and maintaining our commitment to securing customer data.

 Can I generate my own certificate?